Anti-Tom literature: Simms, Hentz, and other pro-slavery authors

 The two most famous anti-Tom books are The Sword and the Distaff by William Gilmore Simms and The Planter's Northern Bride by Caroline Lee Hentz.

 Simms' The Sword and the Distaff came out only a few months after Stowe's novel and contains several sections and discussions that debate Stowe's book and view of slavery.
 The novel focuses on the Revolutionary War and its aftermath through the lives of Captain Porgy and one of his slaves.
-Simms' novel was popular enough that it was reprinted in 1854 under the title Woodcraft.
+Simms' novel was reprinted in 1854 under the title Woodcraft.

 The Planter's Northern Bride by Caroline Lee Hentz was published two years after Uncle Tom's Cabin.
 Hentz's novel offers a defense of slavery as seen through the eyes of a northern woman—the daughter of an abolitionist—who marries a southern slave owner.
 Like other books in the genre, Hentz's novel tries to show that black people could not function well without oversight by whites.
 Her novel also focused on the fear of a slave rebellion, especially if abolitionists did not stop stirring up trouble.

 Simms and Hentz's books were two of between 20 and 30 pro-slavery novels written in the decade after Uncle Tom's Cabin.
 Another well-known author who published anti-Tom novels is John Pendleton Kennedy.

 Mary Henderson Eastman's Aunt Phillis's Cabin was one of the bestselling novels of the genre.
 Published in 1852, it sold 20,000 to 30,000 copies.
 In a note in the book, Eastman proudly stated she was a descendant of the First Families of Virginia.

 Little Eva: The Flower of the South, by Philip J. Cozans, was a rare example of anti-Tom literature intended to be a children's novel.